About America Solidaria

 Should your professional training and experience match one of our project profiles, we will contact you for a personal interview, followed by a technical interview and personality test.

-The orientation will be held in September, date TBA.
+The orientation will be held in late August, date TBA.

 Please direct any questions regarding the application process to firstname.lastname@example.org